 The DMCA contains a process for dealing with copyright infringement online.
 The Act gives transitory sites such as Google immunity from being sued for copyright infringement for third-party content.
 To maintain this protection, the Googles of the world must follow a detailed compliance process when receiving copyright complaints.

+So, how do you get a website removed from Google search results?
 If you are aware of a site stealing your content, you can file a copyright “takedown” notice identifying the offending website with the DMCA agent for Google.
 Google will automatically remove the offending pages from its database as required under the DMCA.
 The story does not end here, however.

 Google will also send a notice to the offending site-owner if possible, often through the Google webmaster tools account.
 The person has the option of contesting the complaint via a counter-complaint.
 If this occurs, Google will let you know.
 You then have 14 days to file a lawsuit against the copyright infringer.
 If you do not, Google has no choice but to return the pages of the offending website to the rankings.